 That 89 Griffey is $40, $50, $60 all day long, so when it comes to what card I’m picking up, I’m picking up the Bo Jackson all day.”

-The Commerce comet is that guy whose cards are the card to so many collectors, and that will never change.
+The Commerce comet is that guy whose cards are the card to many collectors, which will never change.

-The Mick is especially unique in that his fame occurred in an era when the press was willing to sometimes look the other way or even help cover-up, his excessive drinking, and his extramarital affairs.
-Mantle himself wasn’t exactly discreet about either his alcoholism or his repeated adultery.
+Mick is incredibly unique in that his fame occurred in an era when the press was sometimes willing to look the other way or even help cover up his excessive drinking and extramarital affairs.
+Mantle wasn’t exactly discreet about either his alcoholism or his repeated adultery.

 He responded that his best memory was when a female fan performed oral sex on him under the right-field stands.